AI-READI/pyfairdatatools/changes/clinicaltrials.md

 - `ConditionsModule` has been renamed to `conditionsModule`
   - `ConditionList` has been renamed to `conditionList`
     - `conditionName` has been added and is now required
+    - `conditionIdentifier` has been added
+      - `conditionClassificationCode` has been added and is now required
-    - `conditionScheme` has been added
+      - `conditionScheme` has been added and is now required
       - `schemeURI` has been added
       - `conditionURI` has been added
-    - `conditionClassificationCode` has been added
   - `KeywordList` has been renamed to `keywordList`
     - `keywordValue` has been added and is now required
+    - `keywordIdentifier` has been added
+      - `keywordClassificationCode` has been added and is now required
-    - `keywordScheme` has been added
+      - `keywordScheme` has been added and is now required
       - `schemeURI` has been added
       - `keywordURI` has been added
     - `keywordClassificationCode` has been added
 - `DesignModule` has been renamed to `designModule`
   - `StudyType` has been renamed to `studyType`